dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-04-tutorial-command-line.md

 | Start with date if chronological | ```1900-05-12_letter.pdf``` |
 | Be consistent | If you use underscores, use them everywhere |

->**Apply what you learned:** Pick messy files from sample-archive/ and rename them using these practices.
+>**Apply what you learned:** Pick messy files from sample-archive and rename them using these practices.

 ---

-## 5. How to debug with ChatGPT (or other generative AI)
+## 5. How to debug with generative AI

 When something goes wrong in the Terminal, you can use ChatGPT or another AI tool to help fix the problem.
 But you’ll only get useful help if you provide the right context.